For any questions or concerns

 Undergraduate Advising Office

-All communication studies majors are required to complete a senior project in a 4xxx/5xxx-level communication studies course.
+All communication studies majors are required to complete a capstone in a 4xxx/5xxx-level communication studies course.
 Guidelines for completing this capstone requirement are at the bottom of this page.

-In order to complete your senior project, you will need to do the following:
+In order to complete your capstone, you will need to do the following:

 - Enroll in a 4xxx- or 5xxx-level communication studies course.